 After the Test Drive

 - Wait a few minutes after switching off the car and restart it again while the engine is still hot.
-If it fails to start, there is definitely an expensive problem you want to avoid as there might be a problem with the fuel injector.
+If it fails to start, there is definitely something that needs fixing, which could be expensive such as the fuel injector.

 - Was it a comfortable drive?
 Is it suitable for your everyday needs?
 Is there enough leg space for everyone who would be sitting in your car?

 - Do not make a decision straight away.
-It is always a good idea to test drive at least three times to familiarize yourself with the car and to keep your options open.
+If possible, it is always a good idea to test drive at least three times to familiarize yourself with the car and to keep your options open.

 Mistakes You Want to Avoid During a Test Drive

-Here are some common mistakes that you can avoid when you head down to test drive a car.
+Here are some common mistakes that you can avoid when you head down to test drive a car be it new or used.

 Before meeting the owner of the car or entering a dealership, it’s best to do proper research about the car that you want to purchase.
 Know what the car is worth, how much are you willing to spend for the car and its repairs, and know exactly why you want that car.
 Do not let the salesperson dissuade you by showing you something else.

-When you are preparing the budget for your new car, instead of just taking into consideration the market value of the car and your total loan amount, you should also budget the annual maintenance cost of the car, as well as emergency repairs.
+When you are setting the budget for your new car, instead of just taking into consideration the market value of the car and your total loan amount, you should also consider the annual maintenance cost of the car and emergency repair costs.

 Whenever you purchase anything, you should never rush into it.
 You don’t have to test drive every car that is available at the dealership but it’s important to take some time to make your decision after evaluating potential alternatives.